 How many of you have email subscribers?
-Probably the vast majority of you.
+Hopefully at this point you all do!

-How often do you simply send out your latest blog post via an automated service like Feedburner or FeedBlitz without even thinking about it?
-Again, if you're like most of us - that's probably all you do.
+How often do you simply send out your latest blog post via an automated service from Mailchimp or Feedburner and that's that?

 What Do You Send Subscribers?